 |Penumbral eclipse ended:||22:11:23 UT|

 This map shows the visibility of the eclipse.
-The bright area in the middle will see the whole eclipse; the yellow band to the right will see the start of the eclipse, and the blue band to the left will see the end.
-Note that the map is approximate, and if you are near the edge of the area of visibility, the moon will be very close to the horizon and may not be practically visible.
+The bright area in the middle saw the whole eclipse; the yellow band to the right saw the start of the eclipse, and the blue band to the left saw the end.
+Note that the map is approximate, and if you were near the edge of the area of visibility, the moon was very close to the horizon and may not have been practically visible.

 You can use the zoom controls to zoom in and out, and pan to see areas of interest.
 Hover your mouse over the tags to see what stage of the eclipse each circle represents.
 The green marker in the centre shows where the Moon will be directly overhead at maximum eclipse.